oLd-Y/blog/content/post/CSAPP reading notes - part I, chapter 2.en.md

 From here on, since repeatedly taking screenshots and copying key words is very troublesome, I will only record key words that help with memory as summarized by myself, which also serves as an index.

-signed by default, suffix `u` for unsigned
+most signed by default, suffix `u` for unsigned

+%d, %u, and %x
+a signed decimal, an unsigned decimal, and in hexadecimal format